Cleft chin murder: History

-The reprieve caused some controversy, because many people considered the crimes to be cowardly, and in a war-torn Britain where everyone was pulling together to face a common enemy, almost treasonous.
+Jones's reprieve caused some controversy, because many people considered the crimes to be cowardly, and in a war-torn Britain where everyone was pulling together to face a common enemy, almost treasonous.
 "SHE SHOULD HANG" was graffitied in several places in Jones's home town.
-A number of references to the murder appear in the contemporary diary of Arthur Basil Cottle (1917-1994), the Bletchley Park cryptanalyst.
+A number of references to the murder appear in the contemporary diary of Arthur Basil Cottle (1917–1994), the Bletchley Park cryptanalyst.
 They range from the outrage of his landlady, "Mrs Read, quite desolee, about the Jones reprieve", to the aside by a Foreign Office civilian at Bletchley, Audrey Clare Stobart, "Clare is getting very witty - her remark about men wanting to marry Jones because it'll be safer than taking up taxi-driving."

 Cultural references

-The crime spree was documented in an episode, "The Jack Handle", of the 1950s radio crime anthology The Black Museum, starring Orson Welles.
+Three guns from the crime spree are in the Crime Museum at New Scotland Yard and so it was documented in "The Jack Handle", an episode of the 1950s radio crime anthology The Black Museum narrated by Orson Welles.
+It also featured in a 1952 episode of Whitehall 1212 (radio show) called 'The Murder of Charles Brooks'.

 A film, Chicago Joe and the Showgirl was made in 1990, based on the story, directed by Bernard Rose, written by David Yallop, and starring Emily Lloyd as Elizabeth Jones, Kiefer Sutherland as Karl, and Patsy Kensit.